nalepae/csv-plot/docs/index.md

 #### Here we go

-Copy the following content if a file called `configuration-3.yaml`.
+Copy the following content in a file called `configuration-3.yaml`.

 ```yaml
 general: